neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 junctions = pp.junctions.BackboneJunctions(graph, L_thr=500)
 ```

 The constructor takes only two arguments: the graph object and a length threshold `L_thr` (default 500 bp).
-Core blocks shorter than this threshold are considered as too short to be reliable anchors, and are considered equivalent to accessory blocks for the purpose of junction definition.
+Core blocks shorter than this threshold are too short to be reliable anchors and are treated as accessory blocks for the purpose of junction definition.

 ### A look at edges